splosch/krautli/README.md

  - prototyoing setup
  - unit / integration testing
 - other dependencies
- - angularLocalStorage installed via bower https://github.com/agrublev/angularLocalStorage
+ - angularLocalStorage installed via bower https://github.com/agrublev/angularLocalStorage to be able saving app state and data in browsres local storage with simplified API and fallback to cookies

 ## Getting started with your development on `Krautli` ##